-The towpath crosses over the canal at this point via a wooden footbridge over the lock.
+The towpath crosses the canal at the tail of Bathurst Meadow Lock via a wooden footbridge and continues on the opposite bank.

 Despite repairs and patching the lock chamber is substantially intact.